EMT/wildtime-api/app/config/activities.md

 - The sound of the wind in the tree tops (record it or remember it)
 - A fallen twig covered in moss or lichen
 - A star-shaped leaf
-- 0 leaves, each with a different autumn colour or shade
+- leaves, each with a different autumn colour or shade
 - A prickly sweet chestnut shell, opened to show the furry lining
 - The sound of an animal rustling in the dead leaves or undergrowth

+Find out more over at the <a href="http://www.naturedetectives.org.uk/wildtime/">nature detectives website</a>.

-Thanks to the Woodland Trust for this scavenger hunt.
-You can find more like it over at their <a href="http://www.naturedetectives.org.uk/download/treasure_pack.htm">nature detectives</a> website.
+Thanks to the Woodland Trust for this activity.

 ### Wild Art